metalabharvard/mlml.io/content/events/study-card-to-playlist-the-social-life-of-the-course-catalog.md

 ---
-title: 'Study Card to Playlist: the Social Life of the Course Catalog'
+title: Study Card to Playlist
+subtitle: The Social Life of the Course Catalog
+status: ""
 outputs:
     - HTML
     - Calendar